fsprojects/fantomas/docs/docs/end-users/FormattingCheck.md

 Check out this [blogpost](https://www.moxio.com/blog/43/ignoring-bulk-change-commits-with-git-blame) for more details.

 Adding a formatting commit to a configured `.git-blame-ignore-revs` file will prevent you from drawing the wrong conclusions when running a `git blame` command.
+One thing to note is that if you add a commit SHA to a `.git-blame-ignore-revs` file, you cannot squash the commit when merging in the pull request.

 ## Checking is good for regressions

-Normally, the rule of thumb is that the code style cannot change between revisions.
+Normally, the rule of thumb is that the code style will not change between revisions.
 If you are using `4.7.2`, then it should be safe for you upgrade to the latest `4.7.X` without seeing any changes.

 > Life happens, so this is a best effort guarantee

-In case you do see a change that cannot be linked to anything in the [CHANGELOG.md]() file, you may have detected a regression.
+In case you do see a change that cannot be linked to anything in the [CHANGELOG.md](https://github.com/fsprojects/fantomas/blob/master/CHANGELOG.md) file, you may have detected a regression.
 Or, more likely, you have something slightly different in your code base that isn't covered yet by a unit test.

 No matter the case, when you have a `--check` command somewhere in your continuous integration environment, please consider running a build with the latest compatible version from time to time.